Share this post:

 The Gatling gun is a powerful platform, even more so when paired with a motor.
 In 1890, the Crocker-Wheeler Motor Company of New York demonstrated an electric Gatling gun to the U.S. Navy.
 The prototype fit an 80 volt motor with a current of 3 to 3.5 amps to a Gatling gun equipped with an Accles feed system and a clutch that allowed the gun to be operated either electrically or manually.
 Even when geared down, the gun could fire at a blazing rate of 1,500 rounds per minute.

-Unique platforms like the Gatling gun carry fascinating histories, and you can subscribe to the weekly Rock Island Auction newsletter to receive new gun blogs and gun videos each week that dive deeper into the stories behind your favorite firearms.
-From pieces on the Gardner gun, the revolver vs the pistol, the development of the Uzi, the Colt Paterson and its early revolver predecessor, and the origin of the Colt M16, we thoroughly explore the history of the gun and the men who pushed the boundaries of firearms technology and shaped our world today.
+Unique designs like the Gatling gun carry fascinating histories, and you can subscribe to the weekly Rock Island Auction newsletter to receive new gun blogs and gun videos each week that dive deeper into the stories behind your favorite firearms.
+From pieces on the Montigny Mitrailleuse volley gun, the Hotchkiss revolving cannon, and the development of flying battery artillery, we thoroughly explore the history of the gun and the men who pushed the boundaries of firearms technology and shaped our world today.

 Please login to post a comment.